tcab/pagestest/README.md

 #### more regeneration variant ideas

-What about if I take the caching flag off the regeneration technique?
+What about if I take the caching flag off the regeneration technique? ✅ (but will it regen when plantuml changes?)

 ![code map example 01](http://www.plantuml.com/plantuml/proxy?src=https://raw.github.com/tcab/pagestest/master/docs/plantuml/example-01.puml&fmt=svg)

-What about if I refer to take the caching flag off the regeneration technique and refer to
+What about if I refer to take the caching flag off the regeneration technique and refer to ❌
 - raw.githubusercontent.com insead of
 - raw.github.com